 Screening of participants will take place in line with section 10.1.
-Eligibility will be assessed and confirmed by the patient's GP following the informed consent discussion and consent to participate has been obtained.
+Eligibility will be assessed and confirmed by an appropriately delegated study team member following the informed consent discussion and consent to participate has been obtained.

-Eligibility confirmation must be documented in the participant's EHR and then on the trial's Eligibility CRF in IRSP.
+Eligibility confirmation must be documented in the participant's EHR and on the Eligibility CRF in IRSP.
 Details must include at a minimum who confirmed full eligibility, when this was confirmed, and when the participant was formally entered into the trial (e.g. randomisation).
-Details will also include a "read" and "Snomed" code to record participation in the ASYMPTOMATIC trial and allow this to be searchable on the CPRD.
+Details will also include a "Read" and "SNOMED" code to record participation in the ASYMPTOMATIC trial and allow this to be searchable on the CPRD.